-Story and photos by Senior Airman Jonathon Carnell 60TH AIR MOBILITY WING PUBLIC AFFAIRS The 660th Aircraft Maintenance Squadron launched a 'Black Letter' aircraft July 13 at Travis Air Force Base, California.
-The KC-10 Extender was signed-off for flight with zero discrepancies or scheduled delayed modifications due, awarding it the status of a 'Black Letter' aircraft The phrase black -letter flight or aircraft stems from the maintenance forms.
+Story and photos by Senior Airman Jonathon Carnell 60TH AIR MOBILITY WING PUBLIC AFFAIRS The 660th Aircraft Maintenance Squadron launched a 'Black Letter' aircraft July 13 at Travis Air Force Base, Califor- The KC-10 Extender was signed-off for flight with zero discrepancies or scheduled delayed modifications due, awarding it the status of a 'Black Letter' air- The phrase black -letter flight or aircraft stems from the maintenance forms.
 When there is a discrepancy or scheduled inspection, it is denoted with an x, is doing their absolute best to crew chiefs are key players in a dash or a forward slash in red ink.
 Zero discrepancies or scheduled inspections means zero red ink, deeming the status of the aircraft 'Black Letter.'
 "I've been a crew chief on a KC-10 for almost eight years, and this is the first 'Black Letter' flight I've ever signed-off," said Senior Airman Jacob St. George, 660th AMXS dedicated crew chief.
 "It wasn't just me, though, this was definitely a team effort."
 Pride in this accomplishment extended beyond the maintainers to the aircrew for the mission. stop the hands of time and work on these aircraft non-stop to keep them in the fight and accomplishing our various missions," said Lt.
-Col. Danny Avila, KC-10 pilot and 60th Operations ticular, for the KC-10 formal training unit, that means keeping myself, my instructor force, and my students in the air as we teach new KC-10 crewmembers how to accomplish their job safely."
-According to Capt.
-Gregory Thomas, 660th AMXS "Our maintenance team here operations officer, the aircraft's making this happen.
+Col. Danny Avila, KC-10 pilot and 60th Operations Support Squadron chief.
+"In parise extremely impressive and ticular, for the KC-10 formal training unit, that means keeping myself, my instructor force, and my students in the air as we teach new KC-10 crewmembers how to accomplish their job According to Capt.
+Gregory Thomas, 660th AMXS safely."
+"Our maintenance team here operations officer, the aircraft's making this happen.
 "St. George's aircraft is one of the oldest in Travis' fleet," Thomas said.
-"With closing on four decades of flying time, achieving a jet with zero defects Support Squadron chief.
-"In par- is extremely impressive and takes a lot of personal dedication from the dedicated crew chief to make it happen."
+"With closing on four decades of flying time, achieving a jet with zero defects takes a lot of personal dedication from the dedicated crew chief to make it happen."
 St. George said it is an incredible achievement to have a 'Black Letter' aircraft.
 This achievement is not just a reflection of crew chiefs but the entire maintenance team.
 "Maintaining our aircraft is crucial for mission readiness," St. George said.
 "I have two Airmen who work under me on this aircraft, and we treat this aircraft like it's ours."
 While a rare achievement for any maintenance unit, this milestone also occurred only one day after the 40th anniversary of the first KC-10 Extender flight on July 12, 1980.
 "It takes a village to do what we do, and the fact that I get to be a part of it and witness the day to day interactions of these Airmen is an amazing opportunity," said Thomas.
-Virtual From Page 8 provide better access to training for student pilots, and give students immediate feedback that lessens the chance they develop poor habits in the early phases of training.
-Wolf explained that the current technology used in student pilot training limits hands-on training opportunities.
-Due to logistical concerns, student pilots don't have 24hour access to instructors or training tools. to eliminate that problem.